manelpuig/rUBot_mecanum_ws/Documentation/03_rubot_SLAM&navigation.md

 - odom_model_type (default: "diff"): It puts the odometry model to use.
 It can be "diff", "omni", "diff-corrected", or "omni-corrected".
 - base_frame_id (default: "base_link"): Indicates the frame associated with the robot base.

-We can use the nexus robot as a Differential drive robot model without available lateral movements or Omni drive allowing lateral movements to improve the navigation performances.
+We can use the mecanum robot as a Differential drive robot model without available lateral movements or Omni drive allowing lateral movements to improve the navigation performances.

 #### **Costmap Parameters**

 These parameters will allow you to configure the way that the navigation is performed and are located in "costmap_common_params.yaml" file:
 - footprint: dimensions of the base_footprint for colision information
-- Inflation radius: increase dimensions of obstacles to prevent colisions
+- Inflation radius: increase dimensions of obstacle borders to prevent colisions
 - cost scaling factor: to define allowed regions among obstacles to define the optimal trajectory.